lihofmann/ifla-welcome/IfLA-welcome.md

 ## 2. Login info for email client (LH)

 ## 3. Managing courses and exams

-In the intranet for employees, there is information on how to organize your course on C@mpus and ILIAS (only in German).
+In the intranet for employees, there is information on how to organize your courses on C@mpus and ILIAS (only in German).
 [DE](https://www.izus.uni-stuttgart.de/itap/campus/co-hauptprozesse/lehrveranstaltung/) You also find information on how to enter dates for exams and term papers (also only in German).
 [DE](https://www.izus.uni-stuttgart.de/itap/campus/co-hauptprozesse/pruefung/)

 You need to set up one examination date (term paper or exam) for each module that is assigned to your course.
-You can find the relevant modules and their assigned number (Prüfungsnummer) in the KVV that Ralf Bothner sends around before the semester starts.
+You can find the relevant modules and their assigned number (Prüfungsnummer) in the KVV, that Ralf Bothner sends around before the semester starts, below your course description.
 On C@mpus, search for the respective number assigned to the module and create a new date for those modules that are missing.

 Unterschied Zweittermin Wiederholungstermin.
 (LH)